 The North Shelby Library supports the principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States and expressed in the Library Bill of Rights of the American Library Association, or final judgments or rulings by a court of competent jurisdiction.
-However, patrons may request materials be withdrawn or reconsidered and should be afforded every opportunity to express their concerns.
-If possible, the patrons should be referred immediately to the department head or branch manager.
+However, patrons residing in the North Shelby Library District who are in good standing with the library and current on District Assessments may request materials be withdrawn or reconsidered and should be afforded every opportunity to express their concerns.